+Caution!
+The flow meter must not be reporting or measuring gas flow during adjustments.
 Entering a K-factor adjusts the meter's output signal without affecting the factory calibration curve.
 Use the K-factor calibration offset for additional flow profile compensation (the factory includes an initial flow profile correction in the calibration curve of the unit).

-Entering a K-factor using the LCD Display
+Entering a K-factor with the LCD Display